sg1209/Portfolio/README.md

 # Data Analytics Portfolio
 ***Seunggyun Shin***

-Welcome to my Data Analytics Portfolio!
-This repository is a cumulation of my journey in data analytics, showcasing my passion for uncovering insights, solving problems, and making data-driven decisions.
+This repository illustrates my background in data analytics, showcasing my passion for data analytics, machine learning, and data-driven decision-making.
+Here, you will find a variety of projects and analyses that reflect my skills and experiences in this field.
+I have ensured that all materials comply with confidentiality agreements and maintain academic integrity.
+Projects related to companies have been excluded, and some information within projects has been hidden for these reasons.

 &emsp;
 &emsp;